sim960082/DATA550_Final_git/Readme.md

   - contains the make commands for run the assignment
 ------------------------------------------------------------------------

+please type `make install` in terminal to get all needed R packages

 please type `make data_cleaning` in terminal to proceed data cleaning and create cleaned data

 please type `make scatter` in terminal to create a scatterplot